 Once may wonder, with the current pain in my hands, why would I write all these things.
 Why would I inflect such pain on myself to share these writings.
 I do this because of the significance of this day, this Feast of Saint Francis, and how it pertains to me and why it is so important within my life.

-I have spoken about my past before, back when my hands were in better shape I wrote about it here; https://vagrantcatholic.com/…/on-forgiveness-the-beginning…/ – the link details what is effectively the origin story of the “Vagrant Catholic”.
-It was at a conference in 1996, a fateful Saturday evening where I was released from my past anger and bitterness.
+I have spoken about my past before, back when my hands were in better shape.
+That entry details what is effectively the origin story of the “Vagrant Catholic”.
+It was at a conference in 1997, a fateful Saturday evening where I was released from my past anger and bitterness.
 The anger and rage I held against my father who abused and neglected me.
 The man who was to protect and guide me, who instead betrayed me with physical violence and malevolent words and deeds.
 Essentially, for fifteen years I held onto that hate and anger, and the ghosts of the past which impacted my life in so many concrete ways.
 Palatable anger, oppressive loneliness.
 It was all present, until that Saturday evening – through the divine intervention of Jesus Christ though the Sacraments of the Eucharist and Reconciliation, I then found myself free.
 A life reborn.
 I went from literally thinking of ending my life to finally knowing what joy and freedom felt like.
 And hope.
 Glorious hope.

 In what is sometimes lost in this story, is the significance of not just the conference itself, but those who run the annual conferences.
 Of the group who ran that specific conference in 1996.
 The group that runs these annual events happen to be another group who subscribes to the vision of Perfectae Caritatis, and the vision of Saint Francis.